MileHacker Logo

 Entry Fees and Immigration Procedures

-No general entry fees are levied for simply entering Croatia as a tourist.
+No general entry fees are levied for simply entering Croatia being a tourist.
 Visa application fees apply for those requiring a Schengen visa.
-The standard Schengen visa fee for grown-ups is EUR 80, can be altered.
+The standard Schengen visa fee for grown-ups is EUR 80, could be different.

 Immigration Process

-• Present valid passport and visa (if applicable) to border officer.
+• Present valid passport and visa (when suitable) to border officer.

 • Non-EU/EEA citizens may undergo more thorough checks.